Examining the Tension Between Modernity and Folk Horror in

-Samuel E Pheby-McGarvey examines the tensions between modernity and folk horror communities in Children of the Stones.
-Focusing on the interaction between the community and modern outsiders, the isolated nature of Milbury and its rejection of modern society and technology.
-What this tell us of our anxieties about modernity, and warnings about returning to a pastoral life...
+Focusing on the interaction between the community and modern outsiders, the isolated nature of Milbury and its rejection of modern society and technology, Sam Pheby-McGarvey explores Children of the Stones…

 Folk horror and modernity can be seen as two sides to the same coin.
 Often presented as polar opposites, they are integral to each other.
 Folk horror is a particular sub-genre of horror, which combines horror themes with folkloric elements to bring a horror which is rooted in place and people, in other words, a horror which comes from folk.

 The folk, who populate folk horror, are usually composed of those from isolated rural communities, who are presented as other, in regards to modern city life.
 The tension this creates, when the folk community is ‘invaded’ by modern ideas, represented by outsiders, often leads to horror.
 As, the folk horror community, ‘are unmodern, superstitious and, above all, capable of enacting extreme violence in order to conserve the rural idyll.’
 The violence and horror of folk horror does not come from extra-terrestrials, ancient evils, or demonic monsters.
 Although the rural community may be in service to a real, or imagined, others.
 It comes from somewhere much closer to home; real people, protecting their way of life, in the face of what they see as foreign invasion by the agents of modernity.